-Credit card numbers fall under identification card standards from the International Organization for Standardization (ISO).
+Credit card numbers fall under identification card standards set by the International Organization for Standardization and International Electrotechnical Commission.
 As a result, a straightforward formula dictates the format.

-Credit card account numbers, also known as primary account numbers (PANs), consist of three main components, which we’ll describe in detail below:
+Credit card account numbers, also known as primary account numbers (PANs), consist of three main components:

 - Information about the card issuer

 The first part of the number on identification cards that follow these standards—including credit cards and debit cards—consists of information about the card’s issuer.

 Industry number: The first digit of your card is an industry identifier, which indicates the type of business the issuer of your card is involved in or, in some cases, outright identifies the type of credit card, such as Visa or Mastercard.

 |2||Some Mastercard accounts since 2017|

 Issuer identification number: The next six to eight digits are an issuer identification number (IIN), which is also called a "bank identification number" (BIN).
 That number specifies which financial institution issued your card.

 Under the direction of the ISO/IEC, all issuers of credit cards are transitioning from a six-digit IIN or BIN to an eight-digit one.
 This change was made to increase the number of potential IINs/BINs and prevent a shortage of them.